Festus-Kwafo/church_data_project/README.md

-# Church Attendance and Offering Data System
+# Church Data System

 This is a web-based system that allows church administrators to input attendance and offering data for their branches.
 The main church administrator can then approve the data submitted by the various branch administrators.
 The system also features a dashboard that presents the data in graphs using Chart.js.
 This project was built using Django.

 ## Installation

-1. Clone the repository: `git clone https://github.com/<your-username>/<your-repo-name>.git`
+1. Clone the repository: `git clone https://github.com/Festus-Kwafo/church_data_project.git`
 2. Move to the src directory: `cd src`
 2. Install the required packages: `pip install -r requirements.txt`
 3. Run the server: `python manage.py runserver`